quii/learn-go-with-tests/databases.md

 }
 ```

 With the code above, we can choose the database we want to connect to via environment variables.
-The `getenv` function is a simple extension of [`os.Getenv`](https://golang.org/pkg/os/#Getenv) that provides save defaults in case the variables are not set.
+The `getenv` function is a simple extension of [`os.Getenv`](https://golang.org/pkg/os/#Getenv) that provides safe defaults in case the environment variables are not set.

-The code inside the `init` function will run every time the package is called, so the `MainDBConf` will be instantiated and ready when the `bookshelf` package is imported.
+The code inside the `init` function will run every time the package is imported, so the `MainDBConf` will be instantiated and ready when needed.

 Our `NewPostgreSQLStore` function now looks like this: